Moonee-Publishing-LTD/Moonee_Test/README.md

 **Importnat comments:**
 1. Please remove External Dependency manager folder from the project and import the latest one.
 2. After adding the keys and tokens, amke sure **not** to disable the checkmarks for the basic.
 3. Use only Facebook, Game Analytics and Adjust Basic.
 Leave all other sections in the inspector unmarked.
+4. If you encounter any issues with Firebase, Applovin or any other, remove the check mark from the corresponding box in that section.

 </details>